-I founded School of the Wild in 2014 because I was longing for more wildness in my life, and I wanted to combine my love of being in nature with activities and experiences that deepen the connection.
+I founded School of the Wild in 2014.
+I was longing for more wildness in my life, and I wanted to combine my love of being in nature with activities and experiences that bring people together.
 I've spent twenty years creating projects that communicate different ways of seeing the world.
-I love sitting round a fire in the woods, and foraging for wild plants.
-I have a passion for the outdoors, nature connection and ecology, and School of the Wild is my way of doing something to help fix the broken relationship between people and the planet.
+I love sitting around a fire in the woods, and foraging for wild plants.
+I have a passion for nature connection and ecology, and School of the Wild is my way of doing something to help fix the relationship between people and the planet.
+Read more here.

 Alice Bettany qualified as a Western herbalist from the college of Naturopathic medicine, London, in 2014.
 She has been foraging for food and medicine for many years, her love and passion for wild medicine led her to her current career as a herbalist.
 Alice grows alot of her own herbs and runs an innovative herb box scheme.
 Alice runs regular volunteer days at her herb garden, everyone is welcome!

 Alistair has a passion to connect people with the best in themselves, their communities and the natural world.
 He brings a distinctive blend of modern personal development approaches and ancient nature-based wisdom to his work.
 He has a Masters degree in Phenomenology and is a Master Practitioner of a highly somatic, artistic form of Neuro-Lingusitic-Programming (NLP).

 Anniek is a leading expert in the field of therapeutic arts.
 She has facilitated workshops for organisations in London, Europe, USA and the Far East and offers 1-2-1 sessions in her practice in London and Brighton.